-How to Beat Sugar Cravings – 6 Ways Sugar Wrecks Your Health
+Beat Sugar Cravings – How Sugar Harms Your Health

 Sugar does more than just rot your teeth.
 It wreaks havoc on your gut, your skin, your joints, your mood, and sets you on the path to chronic illness.
 There’s no doubt that sugar is bad news, yet Americans still consume an average of 20 teaspoons of sugar daily.
 That’s an astounding 66 pounds of added sugar per person annually.1 If you’re looking to optimize your diet, read on to find out the many ways sugar wrecks your health along with some helpful strategies to beat sugar cravings and kick the habit for good.